-Effect on Board Applicants An entity that is not fam
+Effect on Board Applicants

 - An entity that is not familiar with the details of the process for each Board license type and that is accepting applications, could add an unnecessary level of complexity to the licensure process. - It may be unreasonable to assume that an outlying agency can take on the task of tracking the licensing requirements for each Department of Consumer Affairs' (DCA) boards and bureaus, and keeping that information up-to-date.